 Find Addiction Treatment in Tampa Today!

 If you or someone you love have developed an addiction to xylazine or opioids, there is hope.
-At Tampa Bay Recovery Center, we provide evidence-based addiction treatment programs and help patients manage harmful withdrawal symptoms during detox under the supervision of clinicians and staff.
+At Tampa Bay Recovery Center, we help clients connect to a detox in Tampa, before coming to us so they can get the appropriate treatment they need.

 Our outpatient programs give you a range of treatments to choose from, and our licensed therapists and team can help patients identify triggers and provide a network of resources to support long-term addiction recovery.
 Learn more about our admissions process at Tampa Bay Recovery Center today and let us answer any questions you have.